Merrin Dungey: Career

 Dungey guest-starred on the ABC sitcoms Surviving Suburbia starring Bob Saget, Better Off Ted starring Portia de Rossi, Castle starring Nathan Fillion, and HBO's Hung starring Thomas Jane.
 She portrayed Ellie on the Nick at Nite television series Hollywood Heights in 2012 and had a recurring role as Alissa Barnes on ABC's Betrayal in 2013.
 In 2014 she appeared in a featured role opposite Pierce Brosnan in Some Kind of Beautiful.
-Also in 2014 she began portraying the recurring roles of Ursula on ABC's Once Upon a Time and Sharon Jeffords on Brooklyn Nine-Nine.
+Also in 2014, she began portraying the recurring roles of Ursula on ABC's Once Upon a Time and Sharon Jeffords on Brooklyn Nine-Nine.
 Dungey played investigator Maxine Bohen on the ABC legal drama Conviction from October 2016 to May 2017.
 In September 2017, she joined the cast of the medical drama The Resident as Claire Thorpe.
 Dungey next appeared as C.J.
 Bernstein in the ABC legal drama The Fix.

 In February 2021, Dungey was cast in the series regular role of Kam in the Starz series Shining Vale.
 The series premiered in March 2022, and was later picked up for a second season in May 2022.

 Personal life

 In May 2007, Dungey married Matthew Drake in a mariachi-style wedding ceremony in Cancun, Mexico.
 She gave birth to their first daughter in June 2008, and a second daughter in 2011.
 Dungey and Drake separated in 2018 and divorced in 2021.
+In 2023, Dungey announced her engagement to Kevin Ryder, a member of the Radio Hall of Fame and NAB Broadcasting Hall of Fame for his work on Kevin and Bean.
+They married on December 31, 2023.